-Since 2007 Penn State actually has the most NCAA national championships in the nation, tied with Southen California, each with 17.
-Stanford and Texas, often considered among the nation's premier atheltic programs, have 14 and four national titles, respectively, over this same timeframe.
+Since 2007 Penn State actually has the most NCAA national championships in the nation, tied with Southern California and Oregon, each with 19.
+Stanford and Texas, often considered among the nation's premier athletic programs, have 17 and five national titles, respectively, over this same timeframe.

 Carrying the Conference Torch

 Not surprisingly, Penn State is the dominant force in the Big Ten when it comes to national championships.
-Penn State's 17 since 2007 is at least double the total won by any other conference program over the past nine years.
+Penn State's 18 since 2007 is at least double the total won by any other conference program over the past ten years.